-Importers and exporters are facing a problem: demurrage.
-It's often a surprise for them — both in terms of suddenness and financial loss.
-Fall 2014’s peak season proved how port congestion can make steamship lines increase demurrage charges and worsen the situation for importers.
-Careful planning and monitoring of loading/unloading operations and the drayage process can help shippers avoid demurrage fees.
+Across all industries, importers and exporters face a problem: demurrage fees.
+It's often a surprise for shippers due to the suddenness and financial loss.
+Careful planning and monitoring of loading and unloading operations and the drayage process can help shippers avoid demurrage charges.

-Detention (per dime) relates to equipment and is paid to a freight carrier company.
-It is charged when the shipper keeps the container beyond free time or when trucker waits extra time during loading/unloading containers
+Detention fees (per diem) are associated with equipment and collected by a freight carrier company.
+It gets charged when the shipper keeps the container beyond free time or when the trucker waits extra time while loading or unloading containers.

-Even if the shipper does its best to plan loading/unloading and has all necessary paperwork, there are other external factors that could affect deadlines and cause demurrage.
-Late freight release or custom release of containers, damaged containers, or overweight containers are some reasons a shipper could be charged a demurrage fee.
+Even when shippers do their best to schedule and unload freight and have prepared all necessary paperwork, external factors can be uncontrollable and affect deadlines, which leads to demurrage.
+Late freight or custom release of containers, damaged containers, or overweight containers are common reasons a shipper could get charged a demurrage fee.